PyFR/PyFR/doc/src/performance_tuning.rst

 There are two main solutions to this problem.
 The first is to require that each partition contain the same number of elements of each type.
-For example, if partitioning a mesh with 500 quadrilaterals and 1,500 triangles into two parts, then a sensible goal is to aim for each domain to have 250 quadrilaterals and 750 triangles.
-Irrespective of what the relative performance differential between the element types is, both partitions will have near identical amounts of work.
+For example, if partitioning a mesh with 500 quadrilaterals and 1,500 triangles into two parts, then a sensible goal would be to aim for each domain to have 250 quadrilaterals and 750 triangles.
+Irrespective of what the relative performance differential between the element types is, both partitions will have nearly identical amounts of work.
 In PyFR this is known as the *balanced* approach and can be requested via::

     pyfr partition add -e balanced ...